 If you are looking for Japanese vegetable recipes to make for your next meal, you have come to the right place.
-Did you know that there are various Japanese vegetable dishes from salad, soup, hot pot to vegetable steamed rice?
+Apparently, Japanese culinary ideas are very healthy and diverse, like those that are made with vegetables.

 In this article here, I will introduce you to a list of Japanese vegetable recipes you can start making from your next meal or whenever you are craving vegetable dishes.
 You will never get bored of them!